W. A. "Tex" Moncrief, Jr. Chair in Computational Materials

-Conducting research in industry and academia, Chelikowsky has made significant contributions within the field of computational materials science.
-His research focuses on the optical and dielectric properties of semiconductors, surface and interfacial phenomena in solids, point and extended defects in electronic materials, pressure-induced amorphization in silicates and disordered systems, clusters and confined systems, diffusion and microstructure of liquids, and the development of high performance algorithms to predict the properties of materials.
+Dr. Chelikowsky’s research has made significant contributions within the field of computational materials science.
+His work has focused on the optical and dielectric properties of semiconductors, surface and interfacial phenomena in solids, point and extended defects in electronic materials, pressure induced amorphization in silicates and disordered systems, clusters and nano-regime systems, diffusion and microstructure of liquids, and the development of high performance algorithms to predict the properties of materials.